Philosophy, Rules, and Regulations

 5 COMPLETED GAMES / PROTESTS

-All games are nine (9) innings.
+All games are nine (9) innings, unless Rain Delay (Rule 5.7) has been invoked, then MLB standards for complete games apply.
 It is at the umpires discretion to call the game in the event of darkness or inclement weather.
 A game called due to

 darkness is complete upon playing seven (7) innings and a game called due to inclement weather is complete upon playing five (5) innings.
 The previous